|

 traveled to arrive at a more enlightened place and the fraught politics that brought it there.
 AWARDED FIVE STARS by americancivilwarhistory.org

-was known as a successful Illinois lawyer who had achieved
+a successful Illinois lawyer who had achieved some prominence

-to fame was the campaign he mounted for the United States Senate against the country's most formidable politician, Stephen
+the campaign he mounted for the United States Senate against the country's most formidable politician, Stephen A. Douglas,

-A. Douglas, in the summer and fall of 1858.
-Lincoln challenged Douglas directly in one of his
+in the summer and fall of 1858.
+Lincoln challenged Douglas directly in one of his greatest

-greatest speeches -- "A house divided against itself cannot stand" -- and confronted Douglas on the questions of slavery and
+speeches -- "A house divided against itself cannot stand" -- and confronted Douglas on the questions of slavery and the inviolability

 would emerge a predominant national figure, the leader of his party, the man who would bear the burden of the national confrontation.